Semesse/flowp/docs/Semaphore.md

 ▸ **acquire**(`timeout?`): `Promise`<() => `void`\>

-acquire a permit, will not resolve if the semaphore is full
+Acquire a permit, will not resolve if the semaphore is full

 #### Parameters